15.2 KB · updated 2026-07-06 · md

 --neo4j-password '<password>'

-11. Deploy to GitHub Pages
+12. Deploy to GitHub Pages

 Push the compiled site at .tesserae/site/ to the gh-pages branch of the project's git origin:

-tesserae project deploy --build --enable-pages
+tesserae export site --deploy --build --enable-pages

---build runs project compile first so the site is fresh. --enable-pages turns Pages on via the gh CLI (idempotent; skipped with a hint if gh is missing).
+--build runs compile first so the site is fresh. --enable-pages turns Pages on via the gh CLI (idempotent; skipped with a hint if gh is missing).
 Use --dry-run to stage and commit without pushing, --branch / --remote to override defaults, and --force to allow deploying with a dirty working tree.

 The site becomes reachable at https://<owner>.github.io/<repo>/.